cdwfs/img2ktx/README.md

   because inevitably somebody is going to ask for it.
 - Convert animated GIFs directly into array textures, because what 3D graphics application isn't improved by animated GIFs?
-- Run as a web server, with CGI and XMLRPC interfaces.